Siege of Mariupol: War crimes committed by Russian forces

 Numerous war crimes were committed by Russian forces during the siege.
 Some media outlets described the crimes that occurred as the worst seen in the 21st century.

 On 25 March, Russian Colonel-General Mikhail Mizintsev was accused by Ukrainian authorities of ordering the bombings of both the Mariupol Children's and Maternity Hospital and the city theatre where 1,200 civilians were sheltering.
 Mizintsev was nicknamed the "Butcher of Mariupol" by western and Ukrainian sources as a result of his alleged role in the siege, and sanctioned by the United Kingdom.
 Accused of personally directing war crimes during the siege, Mizintsev accused Ukrainian troops of creating a "terrible human catastrophe," and furthermore claimed that he would allow the safe exit of Ukrainian civilians from Mariupol.
 Mizintsev's claims were rejected by Deputy Prime Minister of Ukraine Iryna Vereshchuk as "manipulation."

-The Uppsala Conflict Data Program estimated that 95% of casualties in the siege of Mariupol were civilians—a civilian casualty ratio higher than the one in the Gaza War (83%) and the Srebrenica massacre (92%), and surpassed in modern times only by the Rwandan genocide.
+The Uppsala Conflict Data Program estimated that 95% of casualties in the siege of Mariupol were civilians—a civilian casualty ratio higher than the one in the Gaza war (83%) and the Srebrenica massacre (92%), and surpassed in modern times only by the Rwandan genocide.

 Killings and unlawful attacks on civilians

 Shooting of evacuation checkpoints

-On 7 March, U.S. ambassador to the Organization for Security and Co-operation in Europe, Michael Carpenter, described two incidents that occurred in Mariupol on 5 and 6 March as war crimes.
+On 7 March, US ambassador to the Organization for Security and Co-operation in Europe, Michael Carpenter, described two incidents that occurred in Mariupol on 5 and 6 March as war crimes.
 He stated that on both dates, Russian forces bombed agreed-upon evacuation corridors while civilians were trying to use them.